 What does life insurance cover?

 Good question.
 And it’s not an easy one to answer, as life insurance policies can differ significantly.
 Generally, life insurance will pay out a lump sum of money when you die to your beneficiaries (the people you’ve nominated on your policy to receive a pay-out if you do pass away) or pay you a lump sum if you are diagnosed with a terminal illness.
-Real Family Life Cover (for example) also has optional benefits beyond just covering you in the event of a death or terminal illness, such as Serious Illness Insurance and Total and Permanent Disability cover.
+Real Life Insurance (for example) also has optional cover beyond just covering you in the event of a death or terminal illness, such as Serious Illness Insurance and Total & Permanent Disability Insurance.

 The extra optional benefits might suit your circumstances also, such as Children’s Insurance; and Serious Illness Insurance which gives you a lump sum if you suffer a defined serious illness such as a heart attack, cancer, stroke, coronary artery bypass surgery or other conditions.